shriram-c253/TDAAProject/Results.md

 |14|.07372762400000000000|.00010066524861769592|26|

-## bMST on Random Graphs
+## bMST on Euclidean Graphs
-This test was performed on the dataset `omega_weighted`.
+This test was performed on the dataset `delta`.
-The algorithm was run across several graphs of varying sizes and their perturbations.
+The algorithm was run across several Euclidean graphs of varying sizes and their perturbations.
 The results were as follows:

 |Graph | Number of vertices | Average Edge density across perturbations | Maximum degree across perturbations |Average time across Perturbations (in s) | Standard Deviations across Perturbations (in s)
 | :---: | :---: | :---: | :---: | :--: | :---:|